Jeffrey L. Kessler: Winston & Strawn

 Adding to his antitrust wins on behalf of labor in the sports and entertainment industries a team led by Kessler defended Actors’ Equity Association (“Equity”)—a union representing actors in Broadway theaters—in Drabinsky v.
 Actor’s Equity, filed by a producer who was placed on Equity's “Do Not Work List” and alleged that his placement on the list constituted a group boycott in violation of Sherman Act.
 In April 2023, the team secured dismissal with prejudice of the antitrust claims against Equity on the grounds that its conduct was protected from the Sherman Act by the Statutory Labor Exemption.
 This ruling confirms the broad protections unions enjoy when they act in their self-interest and not in combination with non-labor groups.
 This win was recognized by The American Lawyer with a “Litigator of the Week” Shout Out nod.

 In March 2023, Kessler won a major Second Circuit victory for Relevant Sports, LLC, a sports promoter that organizes soccer matches in the United States involving professional teams from non-U.S. leagues.
 The unanimous decision revived Relevant's antitrust litigation challenging a FIFA rule prohibiting official season professional soccer league games from being played outside of a team's or league's FIFA-designated country, and earned Jeffrey and his team a “Litigator of the Week” Runner-Up spot from The American Lawyer."

 He represented New England Patriots quarterback Tom Brady in successfully contesting at district court a four-game suspension, imposed by NFL Commissioner Roger Goodell in connection with the “Deflategate” controversy.
-Kessler led the team for the NFLPA, scoring an historic victory for the NFLPA and NFL players Scott Fujita, Anthony Hargrove, Will Smith and Jonathan Vilma in the so-called “Bountygate” controversy.
+Kessler led the team for the NFLPA, scoring a historic victory for the NFLPA and NFL players Scott Fujita, Anthony Hargrove, Will Smith and Jonathan Vilma in the so-called “Bountygate” controversy.
 The victory allowed the players to rejoin their teams after an arbitration vacated the suspensions issued by Roger Goodell for allegedly participating in a program which rewarded players for knocking out their opponents.

 Kessler’s representation of players’ unions continued through the NFLPA’s and the NBPA’s most recent collective bargaining negotiations, as well as through the COVID-19 pandemic, during which he represented the unions in negotiating their return-to-work agreements.
 He also represented the MLBPA in defeating a preliminary injunction sought against the 2021 All-Star Game.

-Kessler has represented 23XI Racing and Front Row Motorsports as the lead attorney in their ongoing antitrust lawsuit against NASCAR since the lawsuit was filed on October 2, 2024.
+Kessler had represented 23XI Racing and Front Row Motorsports as the lead attorney in their former antitrust lawsuit against NASCAR since the lawsuit was filed on October 2, 2024 and ended on December 11, 2025, with a settlement.